karthikeya1104/Projects/README.md

-# Python Projects Repository
+# Python Motioncut Internship

-Welcome to my Python Projects Repository!
-This repository contains a collection of Python projects I've worked on as a beginner programmer.
+Welcome to my Python internship with Motioncut!
+This repository contains a collection of Python projects I've worked on.

 Introduction

-This repository showcases my journey as a beginner Python programmer.
+This repository showcases my journey of Python internship with Motioncut.
 Each project is a small demonstration of what I've learned and accomplished so far.

 # Projects